-The opinions and proposals of the Nominations and Compensation Committee will be adopted if the majority of the members present, including the Chairman, vote in favour of adopting them.
+The opinions and proposals of the Nominations and Compensation Committee will be adopted if the majority of the members present, including the Chairman, vote in favour.

 Secretariat and minutes of meetings

 The Secretary of the Company's Board of Directors is responsible for the secretariat of the Nominations and Compensation Committee.